SJohnston95/ece411-practicum-1/README.md

 # ECE411 Practicum
-The main goal of this project is to gain project management experience.
+The main goal of this project is to gain project management experience, and pass ECE411.

 ### Resources
 - [Github Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)